tc39/notes/es7/2016-09/sept-28.md

 (confirmed)

-BF: (remove FIXME)
+BFS: (remove FIXME)

 ![](https://i.gyazo.com/db559bf71469f069698fb765d08b4844.png)

 AWB: The top level was aborted before reaching the end, and result was...?

-BF: One function of the cache is to make sure the module evaluation only occurs for the first time the module was imported, and not again on subsequent imports
+BFS: One function of the cache is to make sure the module evaluation only occurs for the first time the module was imported, and not again on subsequent imports

-BF: [~Lifecycle parallel loading slide] Diamond imports.
+BFS: [~Lifecycle parallel loading slide] Diamond imports.
 We actually plan to evaluate in the order d, b, c, a

 AK: Why are the linking and evaluation orders different?

-BF: The linking and initializing bindings steps are logically the same
+BFS: The linking and initializing bindings steps are logically the same

 ![](https://i.gyazo.com/af2eb75c6dff2b72e7946b2eab37a0df.png)